Alex9583/ProjetFinalBack/README.md

 # SuperHelper project

 **SuperHelper** is a decentralized application allowing registered users to:
-- Receive an initial allocation of `HELP` tokens upon registration.
+- Receive an initial allocation of `HELP` tokens upon registration (after KYC verification).
 - Post job offers specifying token-based rewards.
 - Accept jobs posted by other users.
 - Complete tasks and receive payments in custom ERC20 `HELP` tokens.